Usgupta/AnimatedDrawings/README.md

-Assumptions
+# ME344: INTRODUCTION TO HIGH PERFORMANCE COMPUTING FINAL PROJECT

+This project is about running the following repository https://github.com/facebookresearch/AnimatedDrawings on an HPC cluster and using compute node to run the program.

-1. you have a running master node and compute node with rocky linux 8 installed on them
+We Assume that you have a running master node and compute node with rocky linux 8 installed on them

 ssh to cluster, where C is your cluster number